What Is a Virtual Machine (VM)?

 The question remains: Why would someone invest in this type of system instead of buying additional Linux-based devices for their employees?

 The first answer is simple: to save time and money.
 It also allows employees to use a sandbox-like system to isolate, treat and thwart potential cyberattacks.
-Ultimately, using a virtual machine helps employees protect their mainframe from potential incidents by adding an extra internal barrier between downloaded software and their systems.
+Ultimately, using a VM helps employees protect their mainframe from potential incidents by adding an extra internal barrier between downloaded software and their systems.

 Another use case for this type of system is specific to IT.
 Say your internal team is deciding which antivirus software to go with and wants to evaluate Avast and McAfee to see which product provides better protection without exposing internal systems to malware.
-The internal IT team could download the antivirus in their virtual machine, open a malicious link or known cyberthreat, and compare the results without risking their internal system.
+The internal IT team could download the antivirus in their VM, open a malicious link or known cyberthreat, and compare the results without risking their internal system.

 What are the security risks of a virtual machine?